Last Updated on November 5, 2022 by Aaron

 I’ve elaborated that in my previous article where you can make feta without rennet.

 They are good to acid-set the cheese – which turns the milk into curds.
-But the problem is the added ingredients will usually give it a strong or sometimes weird aftertaste, for example the apple cider.
+But the problem is the added ingredients will usually give it a strong or sometimes weird aftertaste, for example, the apple cider.

 So, it would be better to go with plain white vinegar.

-What do Acid do in Mozzarella
+What Does Acid Do in Mozzarella?

 Milk contains roughly about 85% of water and 15% of solid content.
-Out of these solid, it has about 22% casein — a protein in milk, 38% lactose — a sugar, 30% fat, 5% ash, and 5% whey.
+Out of these solids, it has about 22% casein — a protein in milk, 38% lactose — a sugar, 30% fat, 5% ash, and 5% whey.

 Citric Acid in Cheese Making is Common

-For some of the cheeses like Parmigiano Reggiano (aka Parmesan), no acid is added in the making. but they will use whey starter from the batch one day before.
+For some of the cheeses like Parmigiano Reggiano (aka Parmesan), no acid is added in the making. but they will use the whey starter from the batch one day before.

 That is because of the presence of thermophilic lactic acid bacteria in the starter whey, where the bacteria will eat up the lactose and make some lactic acid naturally.